-The intensity and duration of your side effects depend on the treatment aggressiveness and your individual healing characteristics but they usually can last up to a week after treatment.
+The intensity and duration of your side effects depend on the treatment aggressiveness and your individual healing characteristics but they usually can last up to a few days after treatment.

 After Treatment Skin Care